Taking a break from LinkedIn

 And that’s why I’ve decided to take a break from LinkedIn, at least for a while.
 I don’t want to give it up altogether (at least not yet…) like I did with Twitter, especially because again, I have been getting a lot of value out of the platform over the years.
 I do want to see how much of that is directly related to me being on LinkedIn, though, and how much of that is purely because of the quality of my talks, my articles and my courses.

 You might call it an attempt to reset the way I use the platform.
 You might call it a LinkedIn detox.
 You might call it whatever you want, I don’t know exactly how to describe it myself.
 However, I feel that an extended break is the only right thing to do at the moment.

-And this is what that’s going to look like:
+This is probably going to be very hard for me, especially in the first couple of weeks, but I feel that I need to do this.
 I hope that this will help me clear my mind, restore my ability to focus on tasks (in other words, do more deep work) and reduce the continuous anxiety and urge to ‘just check LinkedIn once again’.

 This, in turn, hopefully enables me to produce more valuable content.
-Blogs, talks, new courses and workshops, … I think there’s a lot more value in that than in writing social media updates and comments that are inherently much more ephemeral in nature.
+Blogs, newsletter posts, talks, new courses and workshops, … I think there’s a lot more value in that than in writing social media updates and comments that are inherently much more ephemeral in nature.

 I am fully aware that I still have a business to run, and that in the past, LinkedIn has been my main channel for promotion and marketing.
 During my break, I will, and will need to, therefore explore alternative ways of bringing my services to the attention of potential clients.
 I’ve been exploring some ways to do this for a while, but haven’t really taken a lot of action in that area yet.
 I’m really curious to see how dependent I am on LinkedIn, really.